romene/Naturaily-netlify/_posts/2016-08-18-basic-design-patterns-in-ruby-on-rails.md

 ---

 Not only as programmers, but in day-to-day life, we encounter some problems.
-Every person has similiar difficulties, and our society has found universal ways, **_patterns_**, to solve that problems.
+Every person has similar difficulties, and our society has found universal ways, **_patterns_**, to solve that problems.
 As programmers we also have problems, which can be solved by patterns.
 Our beloved *Wikipedia* says, that

 > **_software design pattern_** is a general reusable solution to a commonly occurring problem within a given context in software design.
 It is not a finished design that can > be transformed directly into source or machine code.
 It is a description or template for how to solve a problem that can be used in many different situations.
 Design > > patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.